AY2526S1-CS2113-W10-2/tp/docs/UserGuide.md

 **Q** Why can't I input the year in my transactions?
 Why am I relegated to only transactions in the current year?

 **A** This is a reasonable question, but consider the targeted user of TrackStars.
 TrackStars aims to serve outgoing NUS Exchangers to aggregate financial data into a single application.
 Akin to NUS' Academic Year, most Asian universities have their academic year from August - December (Sem 1) or January - May (sem 2).
-As such, it seemed redundant to the developers to include a year, as NUS Exchangers stay abroad for at most, 6 months, and that stint never crosses into a new year.
+As such, it seemed redundant to the developers to include the option to change the year, as NUS Exchangers stay abroad for at most, 6 months, and that stint never crosses into a new year.
 Meaning, it is expected that if an outgoing NUS exchanger partakes in an exchange programme in 2025, they will leave by 2025.

 ## Command Summary